 For a goodly portion of the river this morning, there were side ponds along the bank.
-Their water level was higher than the river, in some cases much higher, and there were occasional small cascades such as this one where they would disgorge into the main waterway.
-The river was flanked by some significant bluffs and we wondered if the "ponds" were fed by natural springs or artificial drainage channels from the bluffs.
-We could never see any inlets so the question remained unanswered.
+Their water level was higher than the river, in some cases much higher, and there were occasional small cascades such as this one where they disgorged into the main waterway.
+The river was flanked by significant bluffs and we wondered if the "ponds" were fed by natural springs or artificial drainage channels from the bluffs.
+We never saw any inlets so the question remained unanswered.
 I suppose we could have asked someone, but a few mysteries here and there are appealing.

 This may be my favorite picture of the trip and it was complete serendipity.
 I had gone outside to get a picture of the chateau when, much to my surprise, the steam train came whizzing past.
 My finger reflexively clicked the shutter.

 One of the Road Scholars later fussed that the steam and coal smoke spoiled the view.
 In my book the smoke WAS the view!

 Once we left the Netherlands, we didn't see many wind turbines, but solar energy was very common.
 Almost every roof in this little village is covered with solar panels.

 I have to insert a rant here because a lot of early development of solar cells was done in the US, but we didn't support our local industry because fossil fuels were too cheap.
 As a result those businesses failed and now we buy our solar panels from Germany and China.
 (Close to 100% of our own home electricity usage is met by the panels we installed last year.)

 Our government is still looking backwards to the industry of yesterday rather than forward into how we can succeed in the future.
 For example, the new tax proposal slashes R&D tax relief.
 Grrr.

 We continue to pass locks.
 This one has lots of mooring for vessels waiting to go downriver.